lukegb/uffd/README.md

 tabs.

+## Config

+Uffd reads its default config from `uffd/default_config.cfg`.
+You can overwrite config variables by creating a config file in the `instance` folder.
+The file must be named `conifg.cfg` (Python syntax), `config.json` or `config.yml`/`config.yaml`.
+You can also set a custom file name with the environment variable `CONFIG_FILENAME`.

 ## Bind with service account or as user?

 Uffd can use a dedicated service account for LDAP operations by setting `LDAP_SERVICE_BIND_DN`.